harry-jw-plymouth/3016-CW1/README.md

 SDL ttf:https://github.com/libsdl-org/SDL_ttf/releases

 Set up in visual studio:
-1.Open project properties and select VC++ Directories 2.Select VC++ Directories and open include Directories 3.Click the 3 dots at the end of the first include path 4.Navigate to the repository, select SDL3-3.2.22 and then select include then click select folder (File path should be (Repository path)\SDL3-3.2.22\include)
+1. Open project properties and select VC++ Directories
+2. Select VC++ Directories and open include Directories
+3. Click the 3 dots at the end of the first include path
+4. Navigate to the repository, select SDL3-3.2.22 and then select include then click select folder (File path should be (Repository path)\SDL3-3.2.22\include)
 5.Click the 3 dots on the second include path, navigate to the repository, click SDL_image-3.2.4 then include SDL3 then click select folder(File path should be (Repository path)\SDL3_image-3.2.4\include\SDL3)
 6.Click ok
 7.Open Library directories